bekk/bekk-christmas/post/kotlin/inline-your-things-before-you-call-your-things.md

 #### Non-local returns

-Normally, lambdas are not allowed to use the return keyword without a label, e.g. `return@forEach`.
+Lambdas are allowed to use the return keyword with a label, e.g. `return@forEach`.
 When the lambda is used as an argument to an inline function however, it will act as if it was a return used in the function body of the enclosing function.

 ```kotlin